miohtama/opsec/source/incidences/index.rst

                     <td>

                             <p>
-                                <a href="../web/index.html#database-injection">The software uses a framework for database queries</a>
+                                <a href="../web/index.html#database-injection">Software uses a framework for database queries</a>
                             </p>

                             <p>
-                                <a href="../web/index.html#password-storage-best-practices">The user passwords and two-factor seeds are hashed and salted against bruteforcing</a>
+                                <a href="../web/index.html#password-storage-best-practices">User passwords and two-factor seeds are hashed and salted against bruteforcing</a>
                             </p>

                     </td>